plochoidysis-ojwege/eNSP-labs/README.md

 - Always save your configurations and topo to avoid losing progress.
 - Use the `display` command to verify configurations on Huawei devices.
-- You can always use question mark incase you forget the full command.
+- Use question mark incase you forget the full command.

 ---